SpokEasy

 tommaso sentiero bike road spokeasy amazon bicycle bicycles shop store roadie pageAt last, I became a roadie.
 After taking part in the local Tour de Cure in April 2013, I bought my road bike.

 I had chosen it several weeks earlier, but I decided to wait until after Tour de Cure to buy it.
 Something told me that there wasn’t enough time to adjust to it before the big day.
 That was a wise move, as it turned out.
 Switching to a road bike from a hybrid was a major change.
-In fact, a road bike is as different from a hybrid, as a hybrid is from a trike!
-My road bike is much lighter than my hybrid, and at first I found it quite twitchy.
+In fact, I quickly discovered that a road bike is as different from a hybrid, as a hybrid is from a trike!
+My road bike is much lighter than my hybrid; and at first I found it quite twitchy.
 Indeed, it was rather scary.

 I immediately noticed that, with a road bike, I felt like I was on top of the bike.
 With the hybrid, I felt like I was inside the frame.
 I guess the more erect position of riding a hybrid explains that one.